rohithegde/rohithegde.github.com/_posts/2021-06-20-terraform-testing-tools-comparison.md

 These were the top 5 tools based on community stats in GitHub.
 Each tool is better suited for specific use cases.
 Eg: If your org has plenty of Ruby devs then Serverspec or Terraform Kitchen might be easier for the DevOps initiative.
 But we had specific requirements which are given below.

+ps : Yes I just wanted a reason to put a pic of the "Uchihas" on my blog :stuck_out_tongue_closed_eyes:

 ## Requirements

 **Modified Test Pyramid for IaC**: